 Lipschultz Center for Cognitive Neuroscience

-The Lipschultz Center for Cognitive Neuroscience is a multi-disciplinary hub dedicated to understanding the neural circuit mechanisms of higher cognitive function, and applying this knowledge to the diagnosis and treatment of a wide range of neurological and psychiatric disorders characterized at least in part by cognitive dysfunction in humans.
-The cutting-edge research conducted by Lipschultz Center faculty reflects the intersection of several streams of investigation at the heart of modern neuroscience.
+The Lipschultz Center for Cognitive Neuroscience is a multi-disciplinary initiative dedicated to understanding the neural circuit mechanisms of higher cognitive function.
+The ultimate goal is to then apply this knowledge to the diagnosis and treatment of a wide range of neurological and psychiatric disorders characterized by cognitive dysfunction.

-Read more about this groundbreaking research under way in the following Lipschultz Center laboratories: Priti Balchandani, Mark Baxter, Denise Cai, Joseph Castellano, Uraina Clark, Kirsten Dams-O’Connor, Rita Goldstein, Ki Goosens, Xiaosi Gu, George Huntley, Yael Jacob, Helen Mayberg, Hirofumi Morishita, Muhammad Parvaz, Giulio Pasinetti, Kanaka Rajan, Abha Rajbhandari, Erin Rich, Peter Rudebeck, Scott Russo, Ignacio Saez, Daniela Schiller, Tristan Shuman, and Andrew Varga.
+Read more about this groundbreaking research under way in the following Lipschultz Center laboratories: Priti Balchandani, Denise Cai, Joseph Castellano, Uraina Clark, Kirsten Dams-O’Connor, Rita Goldstein, Ki Goosens, Xiaosi Gu, George Huntley, Yael Jacob, Helen Mayberg, Hirofumi Morishita, Muhammad Parvaz, Giulio Pasinetti, Abha Rajbhandari, Erin Rich, Peter Rudebeck, Scott Russo, Ignacio Saez, Daniela Schiller, Tristan Shuman, and Andrew Varga.

 The Mount Sinai Health System provides state-of-the-art and compassionate care for individuals with a neurological or psychiatric condition that involves cognitive dysfunction.
 Please see our patient care pages for further information and how to see a Mount Sinai specialist.